Nuvalence/grpc-vehicle-demo/README.md

   - created a test cluster on GCP
   - used CloudShell to create a deployment, and a service to externally expose the API created
   - the deployment can be reached via external IP for the deployment via Postman
+  - `deployment.yaml` in the directory can be applied via kubectl CLI command to create deployment/service